 The main compartment is enormous with a long extension collar.
 It closes with a roll top, that’s clipped to webbing straps attached along the sides of the back panel below the shoulders.
 When the top is rolled close, the position of these webbing straps helps pull the load forward over your hips for maximum load transfer.
 There’s also a piece of webbing that runs over the roll top from between the shoulders to the top of the rear mesh pocket, providing additional top compression for keeping the load under control.

 Rather than being square, the bottom of the pack rounds inward instead of having a square bottom in order to bring the heaviest items, typically placed at the bottom of your pack, as close to your lumbar back area where they can be carried most efficiently.
 Clever design.

 The side water bottle pockets are solid, not mesh, to protect them from abrasion and tearing.
-They’re also quite large and you can fit 2 x 1 liter bottles in each side, easily reachable while wearing the backpack.
-Both water bottle pockets have drains at their base and are covered with solid 210d robic fabric for extra durability, including reinforced pocket bottoms.
-The top of each pocket has an elastic cord than can be cinched closed and secured with a cord lock to keep items from shifting or dropping out.
+They’re also quite large and you can fit 2 x 1-liter bottles in each side, easily reachable while wearing the backpack.
+Both water bottle pockets have drains at their base and are covered with solid 210d Robic Nylon fabric for extra durability, including reinforced pocket bottoms.
+The top of each pocket has an elastic cord that can be cinched closed and secured with a cord lock to keep items from shifting or dropping out.
 If you habitually rip up mesh water bottle pockets, these should keep you out of trouble.